 Luggage and bags: I really over-packed for this trip.
-Since the temperature in the islands is generally in the 80's or so year round, you can plan to pack light-weight clothing and do with one suitcase generally.
-As in Europe, a heavy suitcase can be a detriment to your enjoyment!
+Since the temperature in the islands is generally in the 80's or so year round, you can plan to pack light-weight clothing and do with one suitcase generally in Oahu.
+As on any trip, a heavy suitcase can be a detriment to your enjoyment!

 Clothing/Shoes/Weather Gear: Hawaii is almost universally a casual clothes kind of place.
 Smart casual clothes, and "aloha-wear" is fine for even nicer restaurants and nightlife for most people.
 The younger crowd tends to be even more casual.
 A very light jacket, sweater may be appropriate for high altitudes or late in the evening.
-Sandals and comfortable shoes, aqua shoes are great for snorkeling.
+Sandals and comfortable shoes for walking, and aqua shoes are great for snorkeling.

-Toiletries and Medical Supplies: On Oahu, you can find a wide variety of stores, pharmacies, etc., to pick up toiletries you might have forgotten; but it definitely would be less expensive to bring plenty of sunscreen, insect repellant, medicines, etc., from home.
+Toiletries and Medical Supplies: On Oahu, you can find a wide variety of stores, pharmacies, etc., to pick up toiletries you might have forgotten as nearly anything and everything you might want is available, but it definitely would be less expensive to bring plenty of sunscreen, insect repellent, medicines, etc., from home.

-Photo Equipment: It goes without saying that you'll want to bring alot of film, extra camera batteries, etc., when you visit these islands and though widely available, it probably would be cheaper to bring it from home.
+Photo Equipment: It goes without saying that you'll want to bring a lot of photo memory storage, extra camera batteries, etc., when you visit these islands and though widely available, it probably would be cheaper to bring it from home.

 Luggage and bags: Bring an extra light beach bag and squeeze it in in your travelling bag.
 I brought an extra light beach bag to put the bathing suit, beach towel, sunscreen and to put bottled water.
 I squeezed the beach bag on the side of our travelling bag.
 This is very convenient because we have a place to put our stuff when we go to the beach.
 It's light and easy to carry.
 I put some snacks in there, too.
 This bag is better than bringing my purse!
 It is also for safety reasons.
 I just left my purse in the hotel!